barumau/pandunia/eng/K-kurse.md

 (2) subject of the second verb.
 Hence, it is the _pivot_ or hinge between the two verbs.

-> Pivot construction: Subject + Verb¹ + Object/Subject + Verb² + Object
+> Pivot Stucture: Subject + Verb¹ + Object/Subject + Verb² + Object

-The pivot construction is a common structure in Pandunia.
+The pivot structure is a common structure in Pandunia.

 Remember that it is allowed to leave out pronouns that are known in the context.
 In other words the speaker can safely assume that the